-When it comes to payment plan or pay in full, you might also qualify for a penalty abatement.
+When it comes to a payment plan or pay in full, you might also qualify for penalty abatement.
 These are hard to get, but if the facts are in your favor you may have a chance.
-You must prove there was “reasonable cause” for you to get an abatement.
-It is not as easy as the IRS’ first time penalty abatement based on prior compliance.
-A penalty abatement technically would be a bit of a California tax debt forgiveness as well, but for usually much less than an Offer in Compromise.
+You must prove there was a “reasonable cause” for you to get an abatement.
+It is not as easy as the IRS’ first-time penalty abatement based on prior compliance.
+A penalty abatement technically would be a bit of a California tax debt forgiveness as well but for usually much less than an Offer in Compromise.

 Consult a Licensed Tax Attorney if You Are Unsure Where You Stand

 If you owe more than $20,000 to the FTB or IRS, give us a call at (888) 515-4829 and press 1 for a free consultation with one of our tax attorneys.
 We have handled many FTB cases and can give you a realistic outlook on your case.
-You can also visit our Contact Us page for us to contact you.
-We guarantee to beat the rates of any radio advertised or television advertised firms, such as Optima Tax Relief or Tax Defense Partners.
+You can also visit our sign-up page or call us at (888) 515-4829 for us to contact you.
+We guarantee to beat the rates of any radio advertised or television advertised firms.